AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/assign-profiles-cloud-manager.md

 * **Deployment Manager** - These users deploy code from your repositories to running AEM environments.
 * **Developer** - These users develop your custom AEM applications and commit code to your repositories.

 Knowing what these roles are and what they do, review your list of team members to determine who needs which profile.
-Keep in mind that users can and often do have multiple roles in your team and therefore also need multiple profiles.
+Keep in mind that users can have and often do have multiple roles in your team and therefore also need multiple profiles.

 ## Assign the Business Owner Product Profile {#assign-business-owner}